Who’s Frida Kahlo? A Proud Mexican Artist.

 February 1926 - Guillermo Kahlo's Family Photoshoot

-In the first portrait she poses in a satin dress – which was not at all in fashion but which she clearly fancied.
+In the first portrait, she poses in a satin dress – which was not at all in fashion.
 Here, she carefully hides her thin right leg with her left while looking straight ahead.

 Conclusion

-In the future, I will be diving deeper into her work, her relationship with Diego, her travels, and more at a later date.
+In the future, I will dive deeper into her work, her relationship with Diego, her travels, and more.

 If you’d like a full list of all the resources used for this post, please click here.